Mohammad3id/100_days_of_swift/highlights.md

 ## Copy on write in structs

 Swift uses a technique called "copy on write" when making copies of struct instances.
-It means that when we assign an existing struct instance to a new variable (make a copy of it), Swift doesn't actually make a copy of the instance until we try to change its data, hence the name "copy on write".
+It means that when we assign an existing struct instance to a new variable (i.e, make a copy of it), Swift doesn't actually make a copy of the instance until we try to change its data, hence the name "copy on write".

 ## Working with Objective-C code